S. K. Kelen

 Stephen Kenneth Kelen (born in Sydney in 1956), known as S. K. Kelen, is an Australian poet and educator.
-S. K. Kelen began publishing poetry in 1973, when he won a Poetry Australia contest for young poets and several of his poems were published in that journal.
+S. K. Kelen began publishing poetry in 1973, when he won the Poetry Australia Farmers Poetry Prize for young poets and several of his poems were published in that journal.

 Kelen attended the University of Sydney, where he studied Philosophy and Literature.
 After graduating he worked in Sydney in various jobs then Canberra as a civil servant, and reviewed books for the Canberra Times.
 He has also been a visiting professor at the University of South Dakota in 1996, and Asialink Writer in Residence in Vietnam in 1998.
 In 2005 he completed a Ph.D. from the University of Adelaide.
 He taught poetry, creative writing and literary studies at the University of Canberra and taught in high schools and colleges in the ACT.

 Recognition

 Kelen's collection Earthly Delights was a joint winner of the Judith Wright Prize in 2007.

 Other awards won by Kelen include the 1973 Poetry Australia Prize (writers under 18 years of age), an ACT Creative Arts Fellowship in 2000, and the CAPO (Capital Arts Patrons Organisation) Award in 2001 and in 2004 and 2007 - 2008 Australia Council Grants for Established Writers for poetry writing.